ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 LIQUOR AND BEVERAGE POLICY

-Guests are prohibited from bringing any alcoholic beverages, non-alcoholic beverages or any food onboard.
+Guests are prohibited from bringing any alcoholic beverages, non-alcoholic beverages or food onboard.
 Alcoholic beverages will not be sold or served to anyone under the age of 21.
-We reserve the right to refuse the sale of alcoholic beverages to anyone.
-Alcoholic beverages purchased in the ship’s gift shops or in ports of call will be retained by RCI Cruise Lines until the end of the cruise.
+Royal Caribbean and NAHA reserve the right to refuse the sale of alcoholic beverages to anyone.
+Alcoholic beverages purchased in the ship’s gift shops or in ports of call will be held by Royal Caribbean until the end of the cruise.

 CROWN & ANCHOR PROGRAM

 Because we are chartering the entire ship, the Royal Caribbean Crown & Anchor program amenities offered on regular cruises are NOT available, including access to the Diamond and Concierge Clubs.
 However, you will earn cruise points for each night of the cruise, as with any other Royal Caribbean sailing.